HomeEditor's PickMost Effective Cybersecurity Strategy For A Small Business

 Use antivirus software and firewalls

-I recommend that small business should secure themselves with antivirus software and firewalls in the first place.
-Even if it sounds basic, you would be surprised how many companies are not using up to date anti-malware solutions.
-That should be your first-level defense.
+I recommend that small businesses should secure themselves with antivirus software and firewalls in the first place.
+Even if it sounds basic, you would be surprised how many companies are not using up-to-date anti-malware solutions.
+That should be your first-level defence.

 Both access control strategy and cybersecurity minimize human error.
-It is crucial to determine who in the company structure will have access to different types of data.
+Determining who in the company structure will have access to different types of data is crucial.
 Every access should be recorded in the log file.

 Many attacks or information leaks are dependent on the employees.
 Hackers often use social engineering for that purpose.
-Where possible, implement multi-factor authentication and reduce the chance of ransomware attack by regular backups.
+Where possible, implement multi-factor authentication and reduce the chance of ransomware attacks by regular backups.

 1. Marty Puranik – President & CEO of Atlantic.Net, a HIPAA-Compliant Web Host